 2.1 E.1 Other specs affected

 The intention of this requirement is to identify the link with other specifications in the same or another WG that are impacted by the change in this CR.
 This information should be as complete as possible.
-That means, if in addition to the other specification it is known which exact CR to that spec is related to this CR, then that CR should be mentioned.
+That means, for other specifications that are impacted, the exact CRs to each of those specs need to be mentioned to get a complete overview.

+An exception are the test specifications.
+Related TEI CRs to test specs are probably almost never handled at the same time as related TEI CRs to the RAN1/2/3/4 specs.
+On the other hand, if it is known that test specs will be affected in future, it is still good to provide that information, without CR numbers.

-2.2 E.2 Unique TEI identifier - For which CRs?
+2.2 E.2 Unique TEI identifier

 Although the emphasis of the TEI handling has so far been on Cat.B/C CRs, the unique TEI identifier is used for traceability.
 That means that after the original introduction via Cat.B/C CR, there may be related follow-up Cat.
 F/A CRs.
 Such follow-up Cat.
 F/A CRs require the same unique TEI identifier as the original Cat.B/C CRs.

+Also, if there are impacted specifications in multiple WGs, all relevant CRs in all (different) WGs require the same unique TEI identifier.
+It is "unique", not different for different WGs.

+2.3 E.3 WG Chair report

+The first sentence states that all TEI Cat.B/C CRs of the past quarter need to be listed in the WG Chair report.
+The second sentence then says that (also) for each unique TEI identifier all related CRs of the considered WG are (to be) listed plus the corresponding CRs in the other WGs.
+That also includes e.g. Cat.F/A CRs that were identified as part of E.2.
+The intention, as stated above, is to improve traceability and visibility, so it was not intended to restrict the list to only Cat.B/C CRs.

+2.4 Other

+It was observed that [1] has not been reviewed yet for inclusive language, e.g. it still talks about "Chairman".

 3 Conclusion

-This document clarified two aspects of the handling of TEI CRs:
+This document clarified a number of aspects about the handling of TEI CRs:

-"other specs affected" field: Mention all other specifications that are impacted by the change in this CR, preferably by referring to the exact new CR numbers to the other specifications.
+"other specs affected" field: (1) Mention all other specifications that are impacted by the change in this CR by referring to the exact new CR numbers to those other specifications.
+(2) Exception: For test specs mentioned in this field, it is not required to mention CR numbers.

-Unique TEI identifier: Follow-up Cat.F/A CRs require the same unique TEI identifier as the original Cat.B/C CRs.
+Unique TEI identifier: (3) Follow-up Cat.F/A CRs require the same unique TEI identifier as the original Cat.B/C CRs.
+(4) If TEI crosses WG boundaries, all impacted WGs have to use the same unique TEI identifier.

+WG Chair report: (5) All CRs with a unique TEI identifier need to be listed in the WG Chair report, not only the Cat.B/C CRs.

+Other: RP-210826 has not yet been reviewed for inclusive language.

+Proposal: Update RP-210826 [1] to take into account all issues identified above, for renewed endorsement.
+This can be done in preparation for RAN#97e, or if preferred, during RAN#96.

 4 References

 [1] RP-210826 Handling of TEI CRs ETSI MCC